A metaphor for value investing – two arrows on a road, one going up and one going down.

 🎓 Learn more: How to research stocks?

-What are the core value investing metrics?
+What are the key ratios in value investing?

 Example